• Skip to primary navigation

 • National Center for Systemic Improvement (NCSI)

-NCSI provides technical assistance to SEAs to help them think systemically and programmatically about how CEIS and other sources of funds might be coordinated to address the voluntary and/or required use of CEIS funds; for example, to support MTSS frameworks as well as other state or district-specific needs such as equity, quality core instruction, using data to guide decision-making, and community and stakeholder engagement.
+NCSI provides technical assistance to SEAs to help them think systemically and programmatically about how CEIS and other sources of funds might be coordinated to address the voluntary and/or required use of CEIS funds; for example, to support MTSS frameworks as well as other state or district-specific needs such as quality core instruction, using data to guide decision-making, and community and stakeholder engagement.

 • Regional Educational Laboratories (RELs)